 55% of participating organizations have highlighted targeting the right set of campuses as their most critical challenge in our recently released report Campus Hiring 2020: Challenges, Trends & Best Practices.

 Without any real intelligence, shortlisting campuses every year is a tedious affair.
-What if we were to tell you that there is a scientific method to select the colleges that fit your requirements?
+What if we were to tell you about a scientific way to select the college that suits your requirements?

 Overall college performance based on students’ competencies

-50% of organizations make their campus targeting strategy based on their previous year’s experience and the quality of the onboarded students.
+50% of organizations make their campus targeting strategy based on their previous year’s experience and the onboarded students’ quality.
 This strategy places organizations in a loop where there are no avenues to explore newer campuses.
 This is where campus intelligence can help you with rich data and campus analytics, built over time.
-Campus intelligence maintains a thorough record of campus drives held over the years, considering high and low performing campuses.
+Campus intelligence maintains a thorough record of campus drives held over the years, considering high and low-performing campuses.
 The latter is filtered out, which creates a dynamic and up-to-date process.

 A higher mean score means a higher average salary

 You can access campus data across various profiles, based on your requirements.
-Whether you intend to hire engineers, business graduates, marketeers or researchers, campus intelligence can customize a campus scorecard based on your competency framework and skills demand.
+Whether you intend to hire engineers, business graduates, marketeers, or researchers, campus intelligence can customize a campus scorecard based on your competency framework and skills demand.
 Campus intelligence provides a holistic strategy to approach campuses, enabling you to make decisions about salary benchmarks.
 Such an insight serves as the first step toward a virtual campus recruitment strategy.
-It reduces manual interventions and offers a seamless experience to organizations involved in the exhaustive task of campus selection.
+It reduces manual interventions and offers a seamless experience to organizations involved in the task of selecting campuses.

-After you’ve selected the colleges through campus intelligence, student engagement is the next step in campus recruitment.
+After selecting the colleges through campus intelligence, student engagement is the next step in campus recruitment.
 In a world where information is available at the click of a button, presentations and talks offer no real value.
 Organizations need to create an impression on students by connecting with their aspirations.

 Every fresh graduate wants to work in a trendy organization.
 You must exhibit the company’s culture, offer them a glimpse of the stimulating environment and the work being done by the company.
-You must use this opportunity to provide them with a brand recall value and gain their interest, which would ensure a wider reach.
+You must use this opportunity to provide them with a brand recall value and gain their interest, ensuring a wider reach.

 Now you might ask about ways of doing all this without ever meeting these students in-person?
 The answer is online contests, such as coding hackathons, innovative ideathons and case study competitions.

-Hackathons and ideathons are events where people from different backgrounds, such as coders, analysts, designers, business strategists and creative thinkers, etc. cumulatively solve predefined challenges within a specified time frame to create a working solution or a prototype of a product, service or business model.
+Hackathons and ideathons are events where people from different backgrounds, such as coders, analysts, designers, business strategists and creative thinkers cumulatively solve predefined challenges within a specified time frame and create a working solution or a prototype of a product, service or business model.
 A hackathon is not just restricted to coders and engineers but can be designed inclusively, challenging the best minds to find ‘out-of-the-box’ ideas.
-A case study competition is a useful means to assess business graduates’ understanding and provide them a glimpse into some of the real challenges on which they would be working.
+A case study competition is a useful means to assess business graduates’ understanding and give them a glimpse into some of the real challenges they would be working on.